 Hey, there.
 I’m Angela.

-Maybe you’re diving into the freelance lifestyle for some extra side cash, or you’re launching a career, like I have.
+Maybe you’re diving into the freelance lifestyle for some extra side cash, or you’re launching a career as I have.
 Kudos to you.
 You’ll learn and grow in ways that were never on your radar, and make money doing it.

 There’s no nagging boss.
 No time clocks to punch.
 All the goals you strive for are set — and crushed — by you.
 It takes stamina, ingenuity and guts of steel to forge ahead with something that’s all your own.